-Angelina Jolie, actress and Hollywood icon was named 2009’s most powerful celebrity in the world by Forbes magazine.
+Angelina Jolie, Academy Award-winning actress and Hollywood icon, was named 2009’s most powerful celebrity in the world by Forbes magazine.
 But Jolie is not just a celebrity.
-She is a working mother, humanitarian, and a successful business woman.
-This profile focuses on the humanitarian work and business endeavors of Angelina Jolie.
+She is a working mother, a humanitarian, and a successful business woman.
+This profile focuses on the personal and professional life of Angelina Jolie.

-Angelina Jolie Voight was born in Los Angeles, California on June 4, 1975.
-Her parents are actor Jon Voight and French actress Marcheline Bertrand who passed away in 2007 after a long battle with cancer.
+Angelina Jolie Voight was born in Los Angeles, California, on June 4, 1975.
+Her parents are actor Jon Voight and French actress Marcheline Bertrand, who passed away in 2007 after a long battle with cancer.
 She is also the sister of actor James Haven.

-- 2001 – Goodwill Ambassador for the UN Refugee Agency for her advocacy and work in obtaining aid for refugees in in many countries including Cambodia, Darfur, and Jordan.
+- 2001–Goodwill Ambassador for the United Nations High Commissioner for Refugees (UNHCR) for her advocacy and work in obtaining aid for refugees in many countries including Cambodia, Darfur, and Jordan

 Video: Angelina Jolie, UN Refugee Spokesperson (2002) (National Geographic Channel).

 In 2003, Jolie founded the Maddox Jolie Project, which ultimately became the Maddox Jolie-Pitt (MJP) Foundation.
 The organization was formed to further conservation efforts of Cambodia’s endangered Cardamom Mountains’ northern territory.
 Current operations funded by MJP include reforestation, community protected area, park management, and integrated rural development.
 It's interesting to note that Jolie sold joint rights for the first images of her twins, Knox and Vivienne, to People and Hello! for $14 million, using the entire sum to help fund the Maddox Jolie-Pitt Foundation.